Worst NHL Team Ever, Philadelphia Quakers 15th Straight Loss – January 8, 1931

 The Philadelphia Quakers, Worst NHL Team Ever, Lost their 15th Consecutive Game – January 8, 1931

-In their last season in Pittsurgh the Pirates were a dismal 5-36-3.
-The Quakers managed to be even worse.
+In their last season in Pittsburgh, the Pirates were a dismal 5-36-3.
+The Quakers however, managed to be even worse.
 They finished the season at 4-36-4.

 Small Arena Big Problems

-The Quakers played at the Philadelphia Arena which only had 6,000 seats.
+The Quakers played at the 6,000-seat Philadelphia Arena.
 It was considered too small to properly accommodate an NHL franchise, but it turned out to be more than adequate for the paltry crowds the Quakers would draw.

 The Quakers Win a Game After Being Outscored 19-3 in their First Five

-Their venue was the least the of their problems.
+The venue was the least of their problems.
 The Quakers flat out stunk.
 They lost their opener at home to the Rangers, 3-0.
 Then they lost to the Maple Leafs in Toronto, 4-0.
-In their third game in Detroit (The team was called the Falcons) they got the scoreboard, but still lost 5-1.
-Finally against Ottawa at home they pulled off a 2-2 tie.
+In their third game in Detroit (The team was called the Falcons then.) the Quakers got onto the scoreboard, but still lost 5-1.
+Finally, against Ottawa at home, they pulled off a 2-2 tie.
 After the tie they lost again to the Rangers 5-0.
 On November 25, they finally got a win against the Maple Leafs, beating them at home 2-1.

 The Start of a 15 game Losing Streak

 The win must have gone to their heads.
 They lost their next 15 games.
 The losing streak lasted until January 10.
-Their infamous loss was on Christmas day.
-In Boston, they lost to the ruins 8-0.
+Their most infamous loss was on Christmas day in Boston.
+The Bruins beat them 8-0.
 The lopsidedness of the score however, is not what drew the most press coverage.
-That was the left to the two fights they initiated in the third period.
+That was the left to the two fights the Quakers initiated in the third period.

 Twice, the referees needed the help of the police to restore order.
-The Chicago Tribune wrote, “Until the fist fighting, late in the third period, the hockey game was the dullest such contest seen here in years.
-The Bruins scored at will, and so disorganized were the Quakers’ rushers that they were not only unable to score but they could only get in position to take 20 shots a the Bruins net during the entire game.”
+The Chicago Tribune reported, “Until the fist fighting, late in the third period, the hockey game was the dullest such contest seen here in years.
+The Bruins scored at will, and so disorganized were the Quakers’ rushers that they were not only unable to score, but they could only get in position to take 20 shots at the Bruins’ net during the entire game.”

 The Losing Streak Ends for One Game

 On January 10, the Quakers ended their losing streak by beating the Montreal Maroons, 4-3 in overtime.
-That win was followed by another run of 11 winless, which did at include two ties.
+That win was followed by another run of 11 win-less games, which did include two ties.